fctr-id/okta-mcp-server/docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md

 The Model Context Protocol (MCP) has exploded in popularity, but here's the uncomfortable truth: most examples in the wild have no security whatsoever.
 This is why we're seeing MCP remote server exposures making headlines.

-While Dynamic Client Registration (DCR) is indeed more secure and reduces the burden on MCP servers by enabling automatic client registration, the reality is that most implementations skip security entirely.
-When security is attempted, most commercial MCP servers do not provide a secure way to initiate or register DCR clients.
-DCR creates practical challenges for enterprise deployments like application sprawl and complex audit trails, with each MCP client creating its own application registration.
+While Dynamic Client Registration (DCR) is indeed more secure for many scenarios and reduces the operational burden on MCP servers by enabling automatic client registration, the reality is that most implementations skip security entirely.
+When security is attempted, many production environments prefer static client registration for better audit trails and predictable security boundaries.

-DCR has many advantages: no load on the MCP server to act as a proxy, each client has its own token, revocation is possible for individual clients, and it removes the middleman role between clients and authorization servers.
+DCR excels in scenarios with many diverse clients, while the combined pattern works well for controlled enterprise environments where you want explicit oversight of client registration and unified access control policies.

 ## The Challenge: